stark1tty/awesome-PhD/README.md

 #### Digitisation
 - [PAPERLESS-NGX](https://github.com/paperless-ngx/paperless-ngx): Paperless-ngx is a document management system that transforms your physical documents into a searchable online archive so you can keep, well, less paper.
 - [TRANSCRIBUS](https://readcoop.eu/transkribus/): Transkribus is an AI-powered platform for text recognition, transcription and searching of historical documents – from any place, any time, and in any language.

 #### Scraping
 - [APIFY](https://apify.com/): Build, deploy, and monitor web scraping and browser automation tools.
+- [HTTRACK](https://www.httrack.com/): Download websites to view them offline.
+- [KATANA](https://github.com/projectdiscovery/katana): A next-generation crawling and spidering framework.
 - [POLITE](https://ivelasq.rbind.io/blog/politely-scraping/index.html): R package for scraping Wikipedia tables.
 - [SENSIBLE](https://www.sensible.so/): Describe the data you want extracted from any document – structured or unstructured.
 - [SYSREV](https://sysrev.com/): SysRev helps humans work together and with machines to extract data from documents.